 Ravens handle Bengals 34-20 after Joe Burrow exits in the 2nd quarter with a wrist injury

+Ravens coach John Harbaugh announced after the game that Andrews’ injury appears to be season-ending.
+Cincinnati coach Zac Taylor said Burrow’s injury looked like a sprain, and it’s not clear what his availability is going forward.

+The injuries overshadowed this huge divisional matchup, but only to a degree.
+It was a huge win for a Baltimore team that has been dominant at times but hasn’t been able to pull away in the tough AFC North.

-The Bengals were up 10-7 after that 4-yard scoring toss from Burrow to Joe Mixon, but the Ravens answered when Jackson’s pass over the middle bounced off linebacker Germaine Pratt and right to receiver Nelson Agholor, who caught the ball in stride and punctuated the 37-yard touchdown with a flip into the end zone.
+The Bengals were up 10-7 after Burrow’s 4-yard scoring toss to Joe Mixon, but the Ravens answered when Jackson’s pass over the middle bounced off linebacker Germaine Pratt and right to receiver Nelson Agholor, who caught the ball in stride and punctuated the 37-yard touchdown with a flip into the end zone.

+“He was flying,” Jackson said.
+“That’s a Florida boy.
+We’re known for speed.”

 Jackson threw a 10-yard TD pass to Rashod Bateman with 23 seconds left in the half to put Baltimore up 21-10.